List of denominations in the Latter Day Saint movement

-Although a few small factions broke with Smith's organization during his lifetime, he retained the allegiance of the vast majority of Latter Day Saints until his death in June 1844.
+Although a few small factions broke with Smith's organization during his lifetime, he retained the allegiance of the majority of Latter Day Saints until his death in June 1844.
 Following Smith's death, the movement underwent a leadership crisis which led to a schism within the church.
 The largest group followed Brigham Young and settled in what became the Utah Territory and is now the Utah-based LDS Church.
 The second-largest faction, Community of Christ, coalesced around Joseph Smith III, eldest son of Joseph Smith.
 Other would-be leaders included the senior surviving member of the First Presidency, Sidney Rigdon; the newly baptized James Strang from Wisconsin; and Alpheus Cutler, one of the Council of Fifty.
 Each of these men still retains a following as of 2014—however tiny it may be in some cases—and all of their organizations have undergone further schisms.
 Other claimants, such as Granville Hedrick, William Bickerton, and Charles B. Thompson, later emerged to start still other factions, some of which have further subdivided.

 Diagram showing over 70 branches of Mormonism with their relative origins and approximate years of division.
 The thicker central line after 1844 is the largest by numbers Brighamite branch.